-REALITY: UNOS and the country’s transplant centers have created a waiting list, which as each waiting recipient by weight, height and blood group.
-Priority depends on scientific and medical factors, including urgency of need, length of time on the waiting list, blood type and organ size compatibility.
+REALITY: The United Network of Organ Sharing (UNOS) and the country’s transplant centers have created a waiting list, which has each waiting recipient by weight, height and blood group.
+Priority depends on scientific and medical factors, including urgency of need, length of time on the waiting list, blood type, and organ size compatibility.
 Factors such as race, gender, age, income, or celebrity status are never considered when determining who receives an organ.

 Donation disfigures the body.

 REALITY: Donation does not disfigure the body or change the way it looks in a casket.
-Every donor is treated with great care and dignity during the donation process including careful reconstruction of one’s body.
+Donation is a type of surgery and every donor is treated with great care, respect and dignity during the donation process, including careful reconstruction of one’s body.
 Donation as a rule does not delay funeral plans.

-My loved one cannot have an open casket funderal if they are an organ and tissue donor.
+My loved one cannot have an open casket funeral if they are an organ and tissue donor.

 REALITY: Your loved one can be a donor and still have an open casket for the funeral.
-The clothes chosen for the viewing covers any sign of donation.
+The clothes chosen for the viewing cover any sign of donation.
 For organ donation, surgery lines are fully covered by all clothing except for a low cut or v-neck top.
-Skin donation takes skin form the back and legs and is not visible with clothing.
+Skin donation takes skin from the back and legs and is not visible with clothing.
 A stand-in plastic bone is used to allow the shape of the legs and arms to remain the same for bone donation.
-Since your loved one is clothed in the casket, no one can see the donations.
 For eye donation, a plastic cap is placed over the eye to maintain the shape of the closed eyelid.

 My family will be charged if I donate my organs.

 REALITY: Donation costs nothing to the donor’s family or estate.
 Organ and tissue donation is a gift.
-All costs and expenses incurred after your death and related to donation through the recovery of the organs, eyes and tissues will be the donor agencies responsibility.
-Medical costs not related directly to donation and funeral costs are the responsibility of your estate, family or other responsible party.
+All costs and expenses incurred after your death and related to donation through the recovery of the organs, eyes, and tissues will be the recovery agency's responsibility.
+Medical costs not related directly to donation and funeral costs are the responsibility of your estate, family, or other responsible party.
 If the funeral home requires payment due to additional preparation of the body, those costs are paid for by the recovery agency.